Virginia lawmakers vote to ban guns at state Capitol | WTOP

 RICHMOND, Va.
 (AP) — Virginia lawmakers voted Friday to ban firearms at the state Capitol, the first in what’s expected to be many contentious gun votes in coming weeks.

-Newly empowered Democrats, who made up a majority of a special rules committee, voted to ban guns at the Capitol and a legislative office building, despite bitter protests from Republicans, saying the move was needed to protect public safety.
+Newly empowered Democrats who made up a majority of a special rules committee voted to ban guns at the Capitol and a legislative office building despite bitter protests from Republicans, saying the move was needed to protect public safety.

 “Our focus here is to keep everybody safe,” said House Speaker Eileen Filler-Corn.
 “These are policies and rules that should have passed a long, long time ago.”